Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 ### What is "parachain consensus"?

-"Parachain consensus" is special in that it will follow the AXIASolar Relay Chain.
+"Parachain consensus" is special in that it will follow the AXIACoin Relay Chain.
 Parachains cannot use other consensus algorithms that provide their own finality.
 Only sovereign chains (that must bridge to the Relay Chain via a parachain) can control their own consensus.
 Parachains have control over how blocks are authored and by whom.
-AXIASolar guarantees valid state transitions.
-Executing a block finality outside the context of the relay chain is outside the scope of trust that AXIASolar provides.
+AXIACoin guarantees valid state transitions.
+Executing a block finality outside the context of the relay chain is outside the scope of trust that AXIACoin provides.

 #### How about parachains that are not Substrate-based?

 Substrate provides [FRAME Pallets](https://substrate.dev/docs/en/knowledgebase/runtime/frame#pallets) as part of its framework to seamlessly build a rustic-based blockchain.
 Part of FRAME are pallets that can be used for consensus.
-AXIASolar being a Substrate-based chain relies on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
+AXIACoin being a Substrate-based chain relies on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
 Collectively, this is a [Hybrid Consensus Model](learn-consensus.md#hybrid-consensus), where block production and block finality are separate.
 Parachains only need to produce blocks as they can rely on the relay chain to validate the state transitions.
 Thus, parachains can have their own block production where the [collators](learn-collator.md) act as the block producers, even if the parachain is not Substrate-based.